Skip to content

 Does a longer cookie window mean I pay more?

 It can.
-A longer window credits affiliates for buyers who take longer to convert, which increases attributed sales — including some that other channels may have closed.
-Match the window to your real sales cycle so you reward genuine influence without over-paying.
+A longer window credits affiliates for buyers who take longer to convert, which lifts attributed sales — including some other channels may have closed.
+Match the window to your real sales cycle so you reward genuine influence without overpaying.

 Will affiliate tracking still work without third-party cookies?

 Yes, with modern tracking.
-As browsers restrict third-party cookies, attribution is moving to server-side click recording and first-party identifiers, which keep crediting affiliates accurately even when browser cookies are blocked or expire early.
+As browsers restrict third-party cookies, attribution is shifting to server-side click recording and first-party identifiers, which keep crediting affiliates accurately even when browser cookies are blocked or expire early.

 TrackingAttributionCookies